All Episodes

 People are joining a cause here.

-This is not just rabble rousing protest politics.
+This is not just rabble-rousing protest politics.

-I don't know what they're gonna call it, but it's uh it's it's it's got a definite item, well, I don't know how many 20 20 items on it, but it's an agenda.
+Well, I don't know how many, 20 items on it, but it's an agenda.

 More importantly, when people do vote Republican, it will provide a mandate.

-So it's the stars are are are lining up.
+So it's the stars are lining up.

-You know, I was I continue to be amused at all the attacks on Christine O'Donnell, Therapalin, uh me, whoever, and how stupid and like Rubes people are, and we're we were told how brilliant the ruling class is, how smart all these liberals are.
+You know, I continue to be amused at all the attacks on Christine O'Donnell, Thera Palin, me, whoever, how stupid and like Rubes people are.

 Halle Berry, I'll do whatever he says to do.